 Have you ever woken up in the middle of the night with an idea, or found yourself obsessing over a phrase you just can’t wait to write down, only to find that, when you finally try, you have absolutely no idea how to get it out?

-Do you dream of working on big projects—like completing National Novel Writing Month, or cranking out that amazing concept for a screenplay, starting a year-long article series, or producing a cohesive manuscript of poetry—that sound thrilling and inspiring…but also paralyzing and overwhelming?
+Do you dream of working on big projects—like completing NaNoWriMo, or cranking out that amazing concept for a screenplay, producing a memoir, or finally putting together your poetry into a manuscript for book prizes—that sound thrilling and inspiring…but also paralyzing and overwhelming?

 Has the everyday grind meant giving up on making art?
 Do you miss the days when creativity was part of your regular life?
 Are you hungry for a way back?

 Is the little kid version of you bummed that your brilliant writer/astronaut dreams didn’t pan out?
 Do you sometimes still watch or read someone else’s work and think “Pffft, I could do better,” and then wonder why you didn’t?

 What’s holding you back from making the stuff you wanna make?

 Is it fear of disappointment or of getting it wrong?
 Is it a lack of structure or the support and discipline it takes to build up your creative muscles?
 Do you just wish you trusted yourself more to get started?

 You don’t have to stay stuck when the path ahead seems too difficult or risky.
 You’ve just got to let your inner Mad Scientist lead the way.

 You know who I’m talking about when I bring up the Mad Scientist, right?
 Beaker from The Muppets?
 Marvin the Martian?
 Wile E. Coyote?
 Well, their real-life counterparts aren’t getting crushed by anvils or going hungry in the desert, that’s for sure.